dczmer/davelab/_using_the_shell/01_help-hisory.md

 After you finish running the sequence, and you want to repeat it, just hit the "up" arrow (`↑`) 5 times to retrieve the command for step one.

 Once you run that command, it will now be at the bottom of your history list, which means that now step two is 5 commands back in your history.
 Press `↑` five more times and run it.
 Repeat until you've completed the sequence, hitting `↑` 5 times each time to run the next command.
+At this point, your original first command will be back at history position 5 and you can repeat the cycle.

 This is convenient, and I do it all the time, but it may not be ideal: